 Here are 7 ways to fix your phone from opening the Chrome browser after unlocking:

-So if you want to learn all about how to fix this annoying issue, then you’re in the right place.
+So if you want to learn all about how to fix your phone opening Chrome after unlocking, then you’re in the right place.

 Let’s jump right in!